Designing a Healthcare Platform for Longitudinal Care

 One of the earliest and most consequential decisions was to abandon the concept of “encounters” as the organizing principle.

-Instead, I defined health events as the core unit.
-Events include:
+Instead, I defined health events as the core unit of the system.
+Events can represent:

 Lab results